turingschool/mod-0-curriculum/session5/index.md

 The objects are similar enough in attributes/states and behaviors/methods/abilities that they are part of the same class.

-Sidenote: Let's imagine that the hosts had different permission levels so that they had some different methods, but a few methods they all shared.
-As an example, maybe only Rachel can create breakout rooms or end the session.
-But, all hosts can mute participants and send a message to the chat.
+Sidenote: Let's imagine that the hosts had different permission levels so they shared some functionality, but not all functionality.
+As an example, all hosts can mute participants and send a message to the chat, but maybe only Rachel can create breakout rooms or end the session.
+How do we account for this within the same **Host** class?
 In addition, maybe certain levels of hosts are paid each time they participate in a zoom session, while other hosts only volunteer.
 Then you may need to create completely separate classes: **Paid_Host** and **Volunteer_Host**.

  **This is up to you as the developer to figure out how similar or different your objects are.**